 Research has shown that for low-cost smart TVs, the real profit of its products is not in the TV price.
 Statistics show that the scale of over-the-top(OTT) advertisements in 2019 is expected to reach 10.9 billion, of which about 2.6 billion are one-off advertisements, accounting for up to 24%.

 In 2017, the low-cost TV brand LeTV ’s TV start-up ads reached 1.8 million a day, which means that its start-up ads can earn $178 per second.
-Use low prices for traffic, and use traffic to exchange advertisers’ advertising fees.
+Use low prices for traffic and use traffic to exchange advertisers’ advertising fees.
 This is how low-cost smart TVs make money.

 Efforts to Stop Boot Ads on Low-Cost TV

-It is understood that the specification determines that manufacturers must inform consumers that smart TV has a boot advertising service during online and offline sales, and prohibit any form of concealment or intentional avoidance.
+It is understood that the specification determines that manufacturers must inform consumers that smart TV has a boot advertising service during online and offline sales and prohibit any form of concealment or intentional avoidance.

-Furthermore, in order to protect the user experience, the standard provides the service acquisition conditions, start time limit, broadcast duration, advertisement reminder, remaining duration reminder, closing ability, and legality, effectiveness, fluency, and clarity of the advertisement for smart TV startup advertisements.
+Furthermore, to protect the user experience, the standard provides the service acquisition conditions, start time limit, broadcast duration, advertisement reminder, remaining duration reminder, closing ability, and legality, effectiveness, fluency, and clarity of the advertisement for smart TV startup advertisements.

-Degrees, maximum volume, and other aspects have put forward clear requirements, and provide verification methods in the standard.
+Degrees, maximum volume, and other aspects have put forward clear requirements and provide verification methods in the standard.

 Effect of Smart TV Start-up Advertising Service Specification on Smart TV Makers

-Undoubtedly, under this kind of regulation, the income that low-priced TVs can get through boot advertising will be greatly reduced.
+Under this kind of regulation, the income that low-priced TVs can get through boot advertising will be greatly reduced.

-Industry sources told Home Grid that for mobile phone brands that lacked experience in opening TVs, the idea of quickly launching low-cost TV products and quickly raking in money from the market is really naive.
-As the rules of the OTT market are gradually standardized, there are actually not many loopholes available for low-cost TV products.
+Industry sources told Home Grid that for mobile phone brands that lacked experience in opening TVs, the idea of quickly launching low-cost TV products and quickly raking in money from the market is naive.
+As the rules of the OTT market are gradually standardized, there are not many loopholes available for low-cost TV products.